k2view-academy/K2View-Academy/articles/16_deploy_fabric/02_deploy_from_Fabric_Studio.md

 Deployment can be done either for all updated LUs, those which are not already deployed, or for a specific LU.

 To deploy all updated LUs, make either of the following:

 * At top menu bar, click Fabric and then "Deploy All Updated Logical Units".
 * At the bottom status bar, hoover with the mouse on the "Deployment Status", too see a tooltip, hinting you which LUs are not deployed.
 Click on the "Deployment Status" will trigger the deployments on those LUs.
 * Open the command pallet (you can use the CTRL+SHIST+P shortcut), look for "Deploy All Updated Logical Units" and click on it.

-> Note: the "deploy all" action activates soft deploy, unless this is the first time an LU is being deployed.
+> Note: the "Deploy All" action activates a soft deploy, unless this is the first time an LU is being deployed.
 This definition can be changed at the Preferences page, which accessible via the left bottom gear icon.